When you first launch your eCommerce store it’s a lot like a billboard floating in space if nobody is there to see does it really matter if it exists?

 So naturally, you try and increase traffic to your site, but what then?
-The goal is to convert those visitors in customers right?
+The goal is to convert those visitors into customers, right?

 Even more crucial is those visitors coming to your eCommerce site for the first time.
 They don’t know who you are and the chances of them buying from you the first time around are quite low.
 Many visitors will need to interact with your store multiple times before they convert into a customer, which could take days, weeks or sometimes even months.

-Opt ins are windows that pop up when a visitor comes to your site.
-There are many different types of Opt ins, each with the intention of offering something to a visitor in return of their email address.
+Opt-ins are windows that pop up when a visitor comes to your site.
+There are many different types of opt-ins, each with the intention of offering something to a visitor in return for their email address.
 That way, if a visitor doesn’t purchase from you right away, you can nurture those email addresses through email marketing with the hope they will soon return to make a purchase.

 Consumers love discounts, that is no big secret.
-So, use it as a way to entice first time buyers.
+So, use it as a way to entice first-time buyers.
 It could come in the form of a dollar amount, percent or even express free shipping.
-Consumers have grown use to free shipping and in fact, expect it, so offering express free shipping just sweetens the deal which is something you will need.
+Consumers have grown used to free shipping and in fact, expect it, so offering express free shipping just sweetens the deal which is something you will need.

 Converting a visitor takes hard work, especially a first timer.
 They don’t know you and just like any relationship it will take time for them to trust you.
 However, don’t underestimate the power of a good first impression.

 When you first meet a person it takes about 5 seconds to come to a conclusion about that person.
 Think about this, would you rather be greeted by a friendly smile or an uninterested frown?
 Chances are the person with the smile is going to give you a better first impression and you’re more likely be drawn to them.

 Likewise, when a visitor comes to your site for the first time you should be warmly greeting them.
 How can you do this?
 One of the most common opt-ins is an incentive offer; because they work.
 Furthermore, whether is the first of the fifth time, you should always be giving visitors a good customer experience.